 - Fiber- 25 g

-Morning breakfast cereal can help you stay within these limits.
-Opt for unrefined cereal that boasts of whole grains, nutrients, and minerals (2).
+Morning breakfast cereal can help you achieve these goals.
+Opt for unrefined cereal that boasts of whole grains, nutrients, and minerals (3).
 Read your labels before quickly adding cereals to your trolley to validate that they are unrefined.

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!